Work Injury Lawyer

 Not only do you have to prove that these things actually happened, and that they were related to a protected characteristic, you must also prove that a reasonable person would think they created a hostile work environment.
 It’s not enough that you personally found the harassment to be offensive.
 Generally, this requires that you prove that the harassment was severe and pervasive.

 Examples of Harassment in the Workplace

 Harassment can take many shapes and forms.
 In general, the following actions or behaviors are considered to be harassment, and are what can make up a hostile work environment.

 - Displaying offense items related to a protected class or characteristic (i.e. sexually explicit images, a swastika, etc.)

 Actions or behaviors such as these might not be able to prove a hostile work environment.
 This is common when the employer takes prompt and effective action to stop the harassment.

 Hostile work environment cases are relatively complicated.
-You should have a lawyer, like a civil rights lawyer in Los Angeles, CA from Kassouni Law, review your case to determine your best options.
+You should have a civil rights lawyer review your case to determine your best options.
 Call today for more information.